pagkly/Zed/Investopedia3/Symmetrical Distribution.md

 ## An Example of How Symmetrical Distribution is Used

 Symmetrical distribution is most often used to put price action into context.
 The further the price action wanders from the value area one standard deviation on each side of the mean, the greater the probability that the underlying asset is being under or overvalued by the market.
 This observation will suggest potential trades to place based on how far the price action has wandered from the mean for the time period being used.
-On larger time scales, however, there is a much greater risk of missing the actual [entry](https://www.investopedia.com/terms/e/entry-point.asp) and [exit points](https://www.investopedia.com/terms/e/exit-point.asp).
+On larger time scales, however, there is a much greater risk of missing the actual [[entry]](https://www.investopedia.com/terms/e/entry-point.asp) and [[exit points]](https://www.investopedia.com/terms/e/exit-point.asp).

 ## Symmetrical Distribution vs Asymmetrical Distribution